dhawal-pandya/aeonis/docs/for_developers.md

 ## 4. Running the Application

-You can run the services individually for more control or use the provided convenience scripts to start and stop everything at once.

-### Method 1: Running Services Individually (Manual)

 Run each command in a separate terminal window.

 #### Step 1: Start the Aeonis Server (Backend)